ConradBatraville/Feel2uneWebApp/README.md

 ## Description
-Feel2une is a song recommender that utilizes the Spotify's web API as well as Spotify's track analysis data to help users chose songs within the mood they'd like to feel.
+Feel2une is a song recommender that utilizes the Spotify's web API as well as Spotify's track analysis data to help users choose songs within the mood they'd like to feel.

 ## Deployed Link